GoogleChrome/web.dev/src/site/content/en/blog/module-workers/index.md

 For this reason, web workers have historically imposed an outsized effect on the architecture of an application.
-Developers have had to create clever tooling and workarounds to make it possible to use web workers without giving up modern development practises.
+Developers have had to create clever tooling and workarounds to make it possible to use web workers without giving up modern development practices.
 As an example, bundlers like webpack embed a small module loader implementation into generated code that uses `importScripts()` for code loading, but wraps modules in functions to avoid variable collisions and simulate dependency imports and exports.